Climate change in Tuvalu: Sea level rise

 Sea level observation to collect data for the purpose of the Permanent Service for Mean Sea Level (PSMSL) has been made at two locations within the Funafuti lagoon.
 In 1978 a tide gauge was installed at Funafuti by the University of Hawaii.
 The University of Hawai'i Sea Level Center (UHSLC) operated a tide gauge from November 1979 until December 2001.
 Since June 1993 the National Tidal Centre of the Australian Bureau of Meteorology has operated an Aquatrak acoustic gauge.
-This was done due to the uncertainty as to the accuracy of the data from this tide gauge.
-It was installed by the Australian National Tidal Facility (NTF) as part of the AusAID-sponsored South Pacific Sea Level and Climate Monitoring Project.
+This was done due to the uncertainty as to the accuracy of the data from the tide gauge.
+The Aquatrak acoustic gauge was installed by the Australian National Tidal Facility (NTF) as part of the AusAID-sponsored South Pacific Sea Level and Climate Monitoring Project.

 The two records were synthesised into a single data source by averaging the difference between the two records over the period during which both gauges operated simultaneously.

 The analysis of 15 1/2 years of sea level data from Funafuti, identified that the sea level rise rate was 5.9 mm per year (in the 15 1/2 years to September 2008) and the sea level in the Funafuti area rose approximately 9.14 cm during that period of time.

 The analysis of 15 1/2 years of sea level data identified the effect of the four El Niño events that took place during that period, including a very severe one in 1997/98 that generated a significant sea level drop in the Tuvalu sea level data.
 The usual positive (rising) sea level trends were changed to negative values (falling) for several months due to the effect of the El Niño event.
 There is an inverted barometric pressure effect on sea level during a severe El Niño event due to the high air pressure in the western Pacific.

 The highest elevation is 4.6 m above sea level on Niulakita, which gives Tuvalu the second-lowest maximum elevation of any country (after the Maldives).
 However, the highest elevations are typically in narrow storm dunes on the ocean side of the islands which are prone to over topping in tropical cyclones, such as occurred with Cyclone Bebe.
 In March 2015 the storm surge created by Cyclone Pam resulted in waves of 3 to 5 m breaking over the reef of the outer islands caused damage to houses, crops and infrastructure.
 On Nui the sources of fresh water were destroyed or contaminated.